 Important note: As lovely as the local people are, this is still a small, conservative village.
 It is disrespectful to show too much skin.

-When swimming, we advise you not to wear a bikini or swimsuit.
-Stick to shorts and a t-shirt (singlet should be acceptable if you’re in the middle of the jungle!)
+When swimming, we advise you not to wear a bikini or swimsuit unless there are few or no people around.
+Stick to shorts and a T-shirt or singlet.

 Where to Stay in Batu Katak